 The NXB level changes both continuously and discontinuously.
-The continuous changes are seen only in the low energy band for the BI sensor, in which a gradual increase in the NXB level is observed (Figure 7.31).
+The continuous changes are seen only in the low energy band for the BI sensor, in which a gradual increase in the NXB level is observed (Figure 7.31), although the NXB level once discontinuously decreased at the time when the injection charge was increased.
 The level is stable for the high energy band for the BI and the total band for the FI sensors.

 A putative micro-meteorite hit occurred for XIS0 in 2009-06-23.
 Since

 then, the XIS0 has been operated with an area discriminator masking